Ascochyta Leaf Blight on Lawns

 Stress resulting from hot, dry summer conditions increases the potential for Ascochyta leaf blight on lawns.
 This disease is common when cool weather (like May - June conditions) is followed by hot summer conditions.
 Ascochyta leaf blight is most severe when turf is stressed due to high heat and improper irrigation - insufficient amount, improper frequency, or poor coverage.

 Fortunately, this disease rarely kills turf, as the crown and root system are usually not affected by the disease.
 However, prolonged stress due to poor irrigation coverage may cause a loss of turf.
-Consistent and correct watering, repair of malfunctioning irrigation equipment or a soaking rain will encourage the turf to recover.
+Consistent and correct watering, repair of malfunctioning irrigation equipment or a soaking rain will encourage the turf to recover, a process which may take 10 days to 3 weeks.
+More rapidly growing grasses such as tall fescue and perennial rye grass will recover more quickly than will the slower-growing bluegrasses and fine fescues.
 Fungicide use does not seem to accelerate turf recovery.
+Applying adequate moisture, without irrigating the recovering turf excessively, will encourage turf recovery.

 Do you have a question?
 Try Ask an Expert!